gustavopsantos/Reflex/.github/README.md

 6. Add `RootInstaller.cs` as a component
 7. Create directory `Assets/Resources`
 8. Right click over `Resources` folder, Create → Reflex → Settings.
 ReflexSettings should always be created directly inside `Resources` folder, without any subfolder.
-9. Select `ReflexSettings` ScriptableObject and add the `RootScope` prefab to the RootScope variable
+9. Select `ReflexSettings` ScriptableObject and add the `RootScope` prefab to the RootScopes list
 10. Create new scene `Greet`
 11. Add `Greet` to `Build Settings` → `Scenes In Build`
 12. Create `Greeter.cs` with